Darren Virassammy shares his expert tips on how to make the strengths work best for you and your team.

 And if folks want to learn more or get in touch, where would you point them?

-And do you have a final challenge or call to action for folks seeking to be awesome at their jobs?
+Okay.
+And do you have a final challenge or call to action for folks looking to be awesome at their jobs?

 All right.
-Matt, thank you.
+Darren, thank you.
 This has been a treat.
-And keep up the great work.
+I wish you and 34Strong lots of luck.